lammps/lammps/doc/src/read_data.rst

 I.e. normal = (c2-c1) x (0,0,1).
 This orientation may be important
 for defining some interactions.

+If the data file defines a general triclinic box, the (x1,y1) and (x2,y2) values should be within (or near) its parallelogram area, i.e. near the x,y coordinates of the line segment as defined in the Atoms section.
+See the :doc:`Howto triclinic <Howto_triclininc>` doc page for more details.

 The *Lines* section must appear after the *Atoms* section.

 ----------